Am0rphous/Awesome/Forensics/README.md

 ## Analysis of Office Documents (e.g. pdf)
 - [AnalyzePDF](https://github.com/hiddenillusion/AnalyzePDF) - Tool to help analyze PDF files.
+- [Goca](https://github.com/gocaio/goca) - Goca is a FOCA fork written in Go, which is a tool used mainly to find metadata and hidden information in the documents its scans.
+These documents may be on web pages, and can be downloaded and analyzed with Goca.
 - [officeparser.py](https://github.com/unixfreak0037/officeparser) - Extract embedded files and macros from office documents.
 - [Oletools](https://github.com/decalage2/oletools/) - python tools to analyze MS OLE2 files (Structured Storage, Compound File Binary Format) and MS Office documents, for malware analysis, forensics and debugging.
 Tools:
   - [oleid](https://github.com/decalage2/oletools/wiki/oleid) - Tools to analyze malicious documents.
 Note for later: http://www.decalage.info/python/oletools